-These and other temporary malfunctions can be corrected by filling the fuel tank with good quality fuel.
-After three driving cycles without these or any other temporary malfunctions present, the Check Engine/Service Engine Soon light should turn off.
+These temporary malfunctions can be corrected by filling the fuel tank with high quality fuel of the recommended octane and/or properly installing and securely tightening the gas cap.
+After three driving cycles without these or any other temporary malfunctions present, the Service Engine Soon light should turn off.
 (A driving cycle consists of a cold engine startup followed by mixed city/highway driving.)
 No additional vehicle service is required.

-If the Check Engine/Service Engine Soon light remains on, have your vehicle serviced at the first available opportunity.
+If the Service Engine Soon light remains on, have your vehicle serviced at the first available opportunity.